YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JOBLVNDETAIL
 ----------------------

-Last used version: V6.2-003

 JOBLVNDETAIL, The zwrite representation of a local variable transferred to a JOB'd process is too long.
 The zwrite representation cannot exceed XXXX.
 Encountered size: YYYY

 Run Time Error: The length of the zwrite representation of a local, (including the quotes, the '=', concatenate operator "_", and "$[Z]C()") has the length of YYYY which exceeds the maximum limit of XXXX.

 Action: Please check the sizes of locals that needs to be sent and make sure their lengths are less than XXXX.
 For those big locals, consider using another mechanism such as sockets.

 --------------------
 JOBPARM
 --------------------

-Last used version: V5.4-000A

 JOBPARM, Error accessing job parameters

-Run Time Error: YottaDB/GT.M could not retrieve the job information piped from the originating job.
+Run Time Error: YottaDB could not retrieve the job information piped from the originating job.

 Action: Check for appropriate permissions for the parent and child job environments, also for operational actions that might delete temporary pipes; if necessary, report the entire incident context to your YottaDB support channel for additional diagnostic assistance.

 ----------------------
 JOBPARNOVAL